Harry Golden was a blogger “ahead of his time…”

 The “Two Cents Plain” image is courtesy of Harry Golden – Wikipedia.

 Re: Schooling.
-I got a Bachelor’s degree in Mass Communications in 1976, then worked for a newspaper as a paste-up artist for five years.
-Then I went to law school.
+I got a Bachelor’s degree in Mass Communications in 1976, then worked for the old St. Petersburg Times as a paste-up artist for five years.
+Then went to law school.
 I was a public defender for 24 years, and retired early, “due to circumstances beyond my control.”
-It was during that 24 years – beginning in 1999 – that I went back and got my Master’s degree in Journalism.
+During that 24 years – beginning in 1999 – I went back and got my Master’s degree in Journalism.

-Also, I still I have a textbook from my time as a film minor.
-It’s A Primer for Film Making: A Complete Guide to 16 mm and 35 mm Film Production (1971), and still contains a lot of relevant information.
-That Primer for Film Making is available from Amazon for as low as $1.76, plus shipping and handling.
+I still I have a textbook from my time as film-minor student-reviewer.
+A Primer for Film Making: A Complete Guide to 16 mm and 35 mm Film Production (1971), it still contains relevant information.
+Primer for Film Making is available from Amazon for as low as $1.76, plus shipping and handling.
 It’s a self-styled “basic, step-by-step guide to the art and craft of contemporary film-making.”

 Also re: “blogger.”
 See Urban Dictionary: “Term used to describe anyone with enough time or narcissism to document every tedious bit of minutia filling their uneventful lives.”
 Or you might be interested in “20 Reasons Why You Should Blog.”